abpframework/abp/docs/en/Modules/cms-kit/Reaction-System.md

 ## CmsKitReactionOptions

-You can use the reaction system to to add reactions feature to any kind of resource, like blog posts or comments etc.The reaction system provides a mechanism to group reactions by entity types.
-For example, if you want to use reaction system for products, you need to define a entity type named `Product`, and then add reactions under the defined entity type.
+You can use the reaction system to to add reactions feature to any kind of resource, like blog posts or comments, etc. The reaction system provides a mechanism to group reactions by entity types.
+For example, if you want to use the reaction system for products, you need to define an entity type named `Product`, and then add reactions under the defined entity type.

 `CmsKitReactionOptions` can be configured in the domain layer, in the `ConfigureServices` method of your [module](https://docs.abp.io/en/abp/latest/Module-Development-Basics).
 Example: